Tetris Friends: Battle 2P

 In Battle 2P, the player plays against a recorded game previously played by the player or any other player.
 The goal is to knock out the other player three times by forcing them to reach the top of the screen.
-Players can send garbage, blank lines of tiles that cannot be cleared normally, to the other player by clearing multiple lines with a single piece, by clearing lines with consecutive pieces, or by performing the t-spin maneuver.
+Players can send garbage, blank lines of tiles that cannot be cleared normally, to the other player by clearing multiple lines with a single piece, by clearing lines with consecutive pieces, or by performing the t-spin manoeuvre.
 There is a two-minute time limit.
 If no one has won by the end of two minutes, the player that has been knocked out the most times loses.
 If both have the same number of knock-outs, then the player that sent the most lines of garbage to the other player is the winner.
 Players earn stars when they win.
 Once enough stars have been earned, the player is promoted to the next rank and matched up with better players.
 There are a total of twenty ranks attainable.